kheriox-technologies/yt-http-apis-using-aws-cdk/README.md

-# Create & Invoke Lambda Function URLs
+# Develop & Deploy Lambda Backed HTTP APIs Using AWS CDK

 This is a companion repo for my youtube video explaining the process of creating HTTP APIs using AWS CDK